 Recommendations

-Small Accounts: Either broker will do.
+Small Accounts: Either broker works well for small accounts.

-Mutual Funds: Only available with a J.P.
+Mutual Funds: Available only through J.P.
 Morgan.

-Beginners: Both brokers are easy for beginners.
+Beginners: Both brokers are beginner-friendly.

 Robinhood vs Chase Brokerage Summary